Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 Yes.
 Nausea often reduces appetite, and cats who stop eating can get sick quickly.

-11) References + Disclaimer
+11) References and disclaimer

 References